 Giardiasis is a parasitic infection caused by Giardia lamblia, a water-based pathogen, that mainly spreads through a faeco-oral contamination route and affects the small intestine.
 You may contact Giardia by eating contaminated food or drinking contaminated water.
 It is quite common in India and countries with cramped spaces and poor sanitation in communities.

 Giardia lamblia is most commonly found in human and animal faeces.
-Swimming pools, lakes and public water bodies are the most common infection points of this water based disease.
+Swimming pools, lakes and public water bodies are the most common infection points of this water related disease.
 It mostly spreads when people come into contact with infected faeces.

 Giardiasis Symptoms: